Electrical contractors in

 Frequently Asked Questions

-How much does an electrical permit cost in Hopkinsville?
+How much does it cost to upgrade an electrical panel in Hopkinsville?

-Yes, Kentucky requires minimum $300,000 general liability insurance for electrical contractors, plus workers compensation insurance if you employ others.
+Kentucky requires minimum $300,000 general liability insurance for electrical contractors.
+Workers compensation is mandatory if employing others.
+Many projects require $500,000 minimum coverage per Kentucky licensing board requirements.

 Electrical contractors in Hopkinsville